aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/040-argocd-gitops-bridge.md

 ├── dev-apps.yaml
 └── uat-apps.yaml

-To deploy an application, platform team creates an ArgoCD Application for each application.
+To deploy an application, platform team creates an Argo CD Application for each application.

 ├── appofapps/
 └── ecomm.yaml